India courts private hospitals to boost insurance programme

 ALSO READ

-Body of Indian worker killed in Singapore crane collapse being flown back
+Compensation being processed for Indian worker killed in Singapore crane collapse; more aid pours in